 Downloads: ~5,000 | Best for: Developers who hate writing commit messages

-This extension uses AI (you provide your own OpenAI API key) to analyze your staged changes and generate semantic commit messages.
-It follows conventional commits format automatically.
+This extension uses AI (you provide your own OpenAI API key) to analyze staged changes and generate semantic commit messages in conventional commits format automatically.

 Time saved: 2-3 hours/week if you write 20+ commits per week